Frequently Asked Questions

 What is PMI?

-Private Mortgage Insurance (PMI) is an insurance policy that protects a mortgage lender or title holder if a borrower defaults on payments, passes away, or is otherwise unable to meet the contractual obligations of the mortgage.
+Private Mortgage Insurance (PMI) is a monthly insurance policy included in your mortgage payment that protects a mortgage lender or title holder if a borrower defaults on payments, passes away, or is otherwise unable to meet the contractual obligations of the mortgage.
 If you pay 20 percent or more as a down payment on a conventional loan, you do not need PMI.
-Once you start paying PMI, it goes away in two ways: (1) once your mortgage balance reaches 78 percent of the original purchase price; (2) at the halfway point of your amortization schedule.
-For example, if you have a 30-year loan, the midpoint would be 15 years.
-At the point, the lender must cancel the PMI then, even if your mortgage balance hasn’t yet reached 78 percent of the home’s original value.
-PMI is typically between 0.5 percent to 1 percent of the entire loan amount.
+Once you start paying PMI, it goes away once your mortgage balance reaches 78 percent of the original purchase price.

 Refinancing Your Mortgage